 However a projection along a fibre is more general than that, locally it still looks like a product space, but globally it can look very different.

-A standard example of this is a spiral, which can be projected onto a circle since any local section corresponds to a section of a circle.
+A standard example of this is a helix, which can be projected onto a circle since any local section corresponds to a section of a circle.
 Locally a section of the spiral looks like a section of the circle, globally the circle and the spiral are different.

 To reverse the direction of this projection we have to create a set (type) of points.